UQ-RCC/xnat/content/en/docs/user-guides/using-xnat/projects/request-storage.md

 Fill the form with the relevant details and submit.

-E.g. For a project with 2 years data acquisition, collecting a total of 1TB and 1 million files, the request form could look like this:
+E.g. For a project with 2 years of data acquisition, collecting a total of 1TB and 1 million files, the request form could look like this:

 {{< card header="Description of the project">}}
 ...